 "We are obsessed with Britney Spears," Jones said.
 "We want to get as close to her as possible."

 Jones' friend Neda Hefzi says that part of Spears' appeal is that her career has had more ups and downs than a roller-coaster ride.
-She's
+She's a survivor.

 "She's proof that you can be knocked down a thousand times and still get up," she said.

 Camille Peyroulet and her five friends said they had traveled all the way from France to see the show.
 And Peyroulet said she had more than a passport stamp to prove her loyalty to the pop star.